juasesan/count_object_detection/README.md

 This project is a fork of an original repository, modified to count detections of specific objects.

 # Configuration
-On main.py, you can modify the following variables for detection and payload sending:
+In main.py, you can modify the following variables for detection and payload sending:
+- endpoint: address to your web server
+- interval: time in seconds of when to send the payload
+- labels_record: dictionary (objects to detect and count) sent as json payload

 The list of possible objects to detect (COCO classes) can be found in: https://tech.amikelive.com/node-718/what-object-categories-labels-are-in-coco-dataset/